vinkla/wordplate/README.md

 #### [Headache](https://github.com/vinkla/headache)

 An easy-to-swallow painkiller plugin for WordPress.
-It is included by default in WordPlate.
 It removes a lot of default WordPress stuff you just can't wait to get rid of.
 It removes meta tags such as feeds, version numbers and emojis.

 #### [Clean Image Filenames](https://wordpress.org/plugins/clean-image-filenames/)